');

 About Taylor, MS

-Taylor is a small community in Mississippi with a population of 258 residents.
-The median household income is $79,167 per year, which is above the national average.
-The median age in Taylor is 58.5 years.
+Taylor is a small community located in Mississippi with a population of 258 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $79,167 per year, which is 5% above the national median of $75,149.
+The median age of 58.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Taylor Ranks in Mississippi